 Endpoint privilege management is the process of governing privileges so that admin privileges aren't excessively distributed among users.
 This prevents users from exploiting functions beyond their requirements, which is a common risk of elevating the entire user account privilege.
 With 80 percent of security breaches involving privileged credentials, endpoint privilege management is crucial for effective security.
 If an attacker gets their hands on a set of privileged credentials, they would be able to access all the endpoints present in your organization in no time, easily stealing data or injecting malware.

-Using the Endpoint Privilege Management feature of Application Control Plus, admins can allow users of the chosen Custom Groups to self-elevate their privileges while running applications from the Privileged Application List.
+Using the Endpoint Privilege Management feature of Application Control Plus, after eliminating unnecessary local admin accounts, organizations can allow users of the chosen Custom Groups to self-elevate their privileges while running applications from the Privileged Application List.

 All whitelisted applications will get added into the Privileged Application List.
 Custom Groups associated to this list during policy deployment will be allowed to self-elevate their privileges to all applications that are whitelisted specifically to them.
 Administrators will be allowed to exclude the applications of their choice while building this list.